What is Backordering in Materials Management?

 Backorder indicates that the company’s product demand outweighs the supply.
 It’s also referred to as the company’s backlog.
 The backorder’s nature and the quantity affect the time taken before you finally receive your ordered item.
-The more the items backordered, the more their demand.
+The more the items are back-ordered, the more their demand.

-Backorders symbolize any stock amount the customers have ordered from the company, but they haven’t received due to its unavailability.
-Lack of supply of an item doesn’t mean the company can’t transact on backorder.
+Backorders symbolize any stock amount the customers have ordered from the company but haven’t received it due to its unavailability.
+A lack of supply of an item doesn’t mean the company can’t transact on backorder.
 The company can still operate even if there’s no inventory in the books.
 Keeping inventory on backorder boosts demand, increases and retains the customers, and adds value to the products.

 What is a Backordered Item?

-Backordered items are termed as pre-sold goods to the respective shoppers and are delivered promptly.
+Backordered items are termed pre-sold goods to the respective shoppers and are delivered promptly.